Volcandrabuzz/Talebox-ICP/README.md

 ## Actor Class

-The TaleBlox actor class is the core component of the canister, responsible for managing stories and NFTs.
+The TaleBox actor class is the core component of the canister, responsible for managing stories and NFTs.
 It contains functions for creating stories, contributing to stories, and minting NFTs.

 ## Functions